 Sam Jacobs: Walk us through sort of a little bit of your life story.
 How did you go from finance to leading a startup sales team?

 Rob Lopez: I took some classes in finance, took some classes in technology, and ended up meeting an alum who worked at Groupon.
 At the time, the company was just taking off like crazy.
 I got on a plane, moved to Santiago, and spent the next three years running around Latin America, doing whatever I could to grow the business.
 Then I found myself in Chicago, and for the first time in my adult life, I bought furniture, when came a call from a former colleague at Groupon who invested in Justworks.
 They were seed staged at the time, but Isaac, who started Justworks convinced me to fly out for a week.
-He’s like, “Hey, worse case scenario, you get a free trip to New York.”
+He’s like, “Hey, worst-case scenario, you get a free trip to New York.”
 So I did that and since then the rest is history.

 How to Know If a Seed-Stage Business is Right to Join

-Sam Jacobs: What are your theses on going to such an early stage company?
+Sam Jacobs: What are your theses on going to such an early-stage company?

 Rob Lopez: There’s three components specifically that I think about.